Peruvian Whistles

 The whistles we use are reproductions of original artifacts used around 1000AD by Chimu Indians of what is now Peru.

-Although no direct clues have been found to help us understand their use, double chambered whistles have always been discovered within burial chambers or underground ritual caches.
-Interestingly, it is known that the most sacred of items were buried with their owners and that that which was venerated was not allowed to be recorded.
+Although no direct clues have been found to help us understand their use, double chambered whistles have always been found within burial chambers or underground ritual caches.
+Interestingly, it is known that the most sacred of items were buried with their owners and their use was not allowed to be referenced or illustrated in any way.

 Daniel Statnekov, maker of the whistles we use in group, is referenced in this article.
 His book, Animated Earth, speaks to his journey with the whistles and role in having them reclassified as entheogenic sound tools.